HurricaneJames/dex/doc/Building Components with React.js and Flux.md

          ^                                      │
          └──────────────────────────────────────┘

-[Reflux](https://github.com/spoike/refluxjs) is an implemention of the basic concepts of Flux by Mikael Brassman.
+[Reflux](https://github.com/spoike/refluxjs) is an implementation of the basic concepts of Flux by Mikael Brassman.
 It greatly simplifies Flux by removing the dispatcher.
 Rather than actions flowing through a dispatcher, actions flow directly to the stores.

 It is still possible to do everything with Reflux that can be done with Flux because stores can listen to other stores.
 However, in practice, I have yet to find that useful.
 Mostly, it just leads to overly complex code.